wp-plugins/cforms2/readme.txt

 == Changelog ==

+= 14.9.7 =
+* bugfix:   cforms2_make_time: do not depend on timezone being a region
+* bugfix:   do not depend on TLD consisting of only 2-4 characters
+* bugfix:   undo problematic change from 14.9.6
+* other:    remove possibility to show JavaScript alert messages

 = 14.9.6 =
 * enhanced: make PHP 5.2 compatible again (in 14.9.4 one 5.3 function was introduced)